directeye/docsy/content/en/blog/2024-05-12-create-narration-audio.md

 ### FFmpeg

-After that, I use FFmpeg to extract a MP3 audio file from the MP4 video.
+After that, I use FFmpeg to extract an MP3 audio file from the MP4 video.
 Here's the command prompt for extracting the MP3:

 ```